What a final act.

 He did all of this in his first decade as an artist.

 Bowie’s biggest commercial success came in the 1980s with the arrival of the tanned, elegantly coiffed and athletic “Let’s Dance” character, but this incarnation was no more the “real” Bowie than was the orange “Spaceman Mullet”-adorned Ziggy.
-Bowie didn’t plan on staying in that place for long, for atrophy was his greatest enemy.
-(See the “Tonight” and “Never Let Me Down” albums, which represent the only time Bowie repeated himself, and failed.)
+Bowie didn’t plan on staying in that place for too long, for atrophy was his greatest enemy.
+(See the “Tonight” and “Never Let Me Down” albums, which together represent the only time in his career when Bowie attempted to repeat himself, and failed.)

 The 1990s would find Bowie in a vital act of reinvention that would sustain him through the very end, beginning with the formation of the unjustly maligned art-punk ensemble Tin Machine, as Bowie rather gleefully confounded expectations across the span of two studio recordings and one live collection.